hao80206/NutriMate-project/Project Plan.md

 **Internal Stakeholders:**
 * Company Executives oversee the project to ensure it aligns with the company’s goals.
 They focus on how the project can improve the company’s performance and reputation.

+* Product Manager: Leads the project, bridging the gap between the technical team and the business objectives.
+They ensure the tool meets user needs, stays on schedule, and fulfills the company’s strategic goals

 * Programmers and Designers work on building the software.
 They combine technical expertise with creative design (UI/UX )to ensure the tool is both effective and appealing.

 * Marketing Team works to get the tool noticed.
 They create campaigns that explain the benefits of the tool to attract and keep users.